ryanmcnally93/ascension/testing.md

 | Price limit of characters | Cannot add more than six digits to price | Typed 957738 into price and submitted form | Form did not POST, error message provided | Pass |
 | Striked Price | Makes item an offers item | Added Striked price when adding product | Item did not list in sales items |FAIL |

 - I added some JavaScript to the is_offers_item field which is invisible to make the item list as an offers item.
+This test now passes.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --------------------------------------- | ------------------------------------------------------ | ------------------------------------ | --------------------------------------------------- | --------- |